shvkhzod/portfolio2/src/lib/books/books.md

 Subtitle: Very short story by Franz Kafka, at first it was weird, but after finishing it, I got the overall message.
 No matter how much you did good for anyone, they will hate you if you are not useful to them
 Rating: 7.5/10

+### No Logo
+Category: Marketing
+Subtitle: A bit political take about branding that is happening around the world
+Rating: 6.5/10

 ### Why Poor Countries Are Poor
 Category: Economics
 Subtitle: A book that took shots on Adam Smith.
 Well, it changed my perspective on the economy afterall
 Rating: 5.5/10

+### Writing To Learn
+Category: Writing
+Subtitle: Guide for better thinking and writing
+Rating: 6/10

 ## 2023